• Skip to primary navigation

 read more

-My first roles, though, in “development” weren’t traditional.
-In fact, they were all but.
-In one position I was a program manager, aka customer service, in another I served as public relations manager.
-Both for non-profits.
+As a program manager in one not-for-profit position, I played a customer service role.
+In another I served as public relations manager.
 It wasn’t until after I went to business school that I had my first REAL job in Development, helping run a $250 million capital campaign for Davidson College.
-The lessons learned from my informal education and training partnered with my formal development practices led me to look a bit differently at my work.

 GET UPDATES IN YOUR INBOX